codinBabe/Period_Slay/README.md

 After forking, clone your forked repository to your local machine.
 You can do this using the following command in your terminal:

 `git clone <your-fork-url>`

 - Create a Branch:
 Create a new branch with your name.
 You can create a new branch like this:

 `git checkout -b YourName`

+- Install dependencies:
+Run `npm install` to install all dependencies

 - Implement the Design:
 Use the Figma file provided in the link to implement the design.
 Make sure to refer to the design and use it as a guideline for your implementation.